Incorruptible Blockchain Insurance - Latest Trends Gaining Ground in America

 3. Blockchain will bring in advanced automation capabilities

 The market size of Property, Casualty and Direct insurance in 2022 is $843.6bn.
 Health insurance numbers are also staggering with 159 million Americans with employer-based coverage and another 84 million with other coverages.
 An insurance ecosystem this vast can get bogged down by inefficiencies, impacting both time and money.

 A digital ledger system inherent in blockchain technology will automate many of the processes, reduce human error and save billions of hours that go into paperwork.
 Workflows can send email notifications to users when contracts are about to expire and information from smart contracts can be used to fill in related documents or trigger events.
 This just skims the surface of the possibilities and as blockchain technology matures more use cases will be revealed.

 Blockchain itself cannot be hacked through blockchain adjacent processes can be hacked.
 Blockchains are naturally decentralized so there is no central system that can be hacked or manipulated by one authority.
 All data is also chronologically stamped so there is a record of events.

-However, there have been reports of hacking into the bitcoin universe.
+However, there have been reports of hacking into the Bitcoin universe.
 The distinction that has to be made here is that in all these instances, the hackers have exploited the vulnerability of the bitcoin bridges.
-A bridge is a software that allows users to send their tokens out of one blockchain network to another cryptocurrency network.
+A bridge is software that allows users to send their tokens out of one blockchain network to another cryptocurrency network.